baardkrk/bardnotes/content/posts/my-first-post.md

 1. **Laziness**
    The quality that makes you go to great effort to reduce overall energy expenditure.
-It makes you write labor-saving programs that other people eill find useful and document what you wrote so you don't have to answer so many questions about it.
+It makes you write labor-saving programs that other people will find useful and document what you wrote so you don't have to answer so many questions about it.

 2. **Impatience**